People experiencing true remission - defines honeymoon - suprising facts on beta-cell regeneration.

 In principle, new beta-cells can grow from stem cells (as occurs in blood, skin and intestine) or by duplication of existing cells.
 Giving a brief review of previous studies, the researchers stated new beta-cells are believed to grow from cells lining the pancreatic ducts - from inside the islets - or in bone marrow.
 Like catepillars to butterflies, other studies suggest that new beta-cells form in adults when cells called acinar cells located in the islets transform into beta-cells.
 In this current study at Harvard University, researchers found a way to show that the major source of new beta-cells formed in adults (and in pancreas damaged in mice) is from pre-existing beta-cells, rather than stem cells.

-CHEM-TOX COMMENT: If this study is correct (that new beta-cells form from existing beta-cells), it suggests the importance of removing autoimmune factors before total destruction of all beta-cells in the pancreas.
+CHEM-TOX COMMENT: If this study is correct (that new beta-cells form from existing beta-cells), it suggests the importance of removing autoimmune factors before total destruction occurs to all beta-cells in the pancreas.

 Vol. 429: 41-46, May 2004